-The word "ho" means man.
+The word "ho" means "human being."
 According to Ho belief, all other groups of people are considered to be foreigners or outsiders, and not men.
 This may explain their independent and sometimes isolationist nature.
-A number of outsiders, such as the British and Muslims, have ruled the Ho tribe, but their fiercely independent nature has successfully kept them from the rule of the predominant Hindu.
+In the past, the British and Muslims have ruled the Ho tribe, but their fiercely independent nature has successfully kept them from the rule of the predominant Hindu community.

 What Are Their Lives Like?

 The Ho consider themselves to be a separate tribe and not part of the Hindu caste system, even though around one-third follow the Hindu belief system.
-Unlike the seventy-eight percent of Hindus who make up India, the Ho eat meat and drink rice beer.
+Unlike the majority Hindus, the Ho eat meat and drink rice beer.

 What Are Their Beliefs?

-The majority of the Ho are animists (believe that non-human objects have spirits) who worship clan gods such as a snake or monkey, and spirits which are approached through witchcraft or trances.
-They believe the world is full of bongas (spirits) that exist in objects of nature.
-Meat and beer are offered as a sacrifice to the bongas because they can cause disease and bad luck to those who do not appease them.
-Once a man worships a bonga, it becomes his teacher and the man becomes a shaman (medicine man or priest).
-The village "protector spirit" is asked by a priest to watch over the Ho activities and to protect them from evil spirits.
+The majority of the Ho are animists (believing that non-human objects have spirits) who worship clan gods such as a snake or monkey, and spirits which are approached through witchcraft or trances.
+They believe the world is full of spirits that exist in objects of nature.
+They offer meat and beer as a sacrifice to the spirits because they can cause disease and bad luck to those who do not appease them.
+Once a man worships a spirit, it becomes his teacher and the man becomes a shaman (medicine man or priest).
+The village protector spirit is asked by a priest to watch over the Ho activities and to protect them from evil spirits.

 What Are Their Needs?

-The New Testament is printed in the Ho language and some missions agencies currently labor among these people.
-Although efforts are being made to evangelize the Ho, their response has been very low-only a small percentage are Christians, so there is a strong need for further prayer and evangelism.
+The New Testament is printed in the Ho language and some mission agencies currently labor among these people.
+Although there are efforts to evangelize the Ho, their response has been very low—only a small number are followers of Christ, so there is a strong need for further prayer and evangelism.

 Pray that the Ho who have heard the gospel will accept Him and work to reach their own people for Christ.